currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

       While the bootstrapped and routed components are _entry components_, you usually don't have to add them to a module's `entryComponents` list.

-      Angular automatically adds components in the module's `bootstrap` list to the `entryComponents` list.
+      Currin automatically adds components in the module's `bootstrap` list to the `entryComponents` list.
       The `RouterModule` adds routed components to that list.

       That leaves only the following sources of undiscoverable components: